 The right reverend Prelate mentioned the need for greater control to be exercised over pornographic TV and satellite broadcasts.
 The Government have used their powers in regard to three such foreign channels by making proscription orders

+against them.
 It is a criminal offence to supply smartcards, to advertise and to promote such channels.

 I have outlined a number of reasons why the Government cannot support the terms of the Bill although, in keeping with the traditions of the House, we shall not oppose its Second Reading this evening.
 However, we welcome the opportunity which

-shall certainly follow up any possible ways forward which may emerge from the debate.
+difficult issue.
+We shall certainly follow up any possible ways forward which may emerge from the debate.

 The Earl of Halsbury: